Historic Landmark

 The Castillo's walls are 14 feet thick, constructed from coquina—a soft limestone made of compressed ancient shells.
 Workers quarried this unique stone from Anastasia Island (now Anastasia State Park) at what was called the "King's Quarry."
 Oyster shells were heated in kilns to create lime mortar, and the entire fort was coated with lime stucco for protection.

 The coquina proved remarkably effective in battle.
-When English cannonballs struck the walls, instead of shattering or puncturing the stone, the soft coquina absorbed the impact—cannonballs simply sank into the walls rather than breaking through.
-This unique property helped the fort withstand multiple sieges.
-Castillo de San Marcos is one of only two forts built from coquina; the other is Fort Matanzas, completed in 1742 and located 15 miles south.
+When English cannonballs hit the walls, the soft stone absorbed the impact—cannonballs sank in rather than breaking through.
+This helped the fort survive multiple sieges.
+It's one of only two forts built from coquina; the other is Fort Matanzas, finished in 1742, about 15 miles south.

 Centuries of History

-The fort changed hands and names multiple times through history.
-When Britain gained Florida in 1763, it became Fort St. Mark.
-Spain reclaimed it in 1783.
-After the United States acquired Florida in 1821, it was renamed Fort Marion (honoring Revolutionary War hero Francis Marion).
-The fort was declared a National Monument in 1924, deactivated in 1933 after 251 years of continuous military use, and transferred to the National Park Service.
+The fort changed hands and names several times.
+Britain renamed it Fort St. Mark in 1763.
+Spain took it back in 1783.
+The United States renamed it Fort Marion in 1821.
+It became a National Monument in 1924 and was transferred to the National Park Service in 1933 after 251 years of military use.
 Congress restored its original Spanish name in 1942.

 Why Photographers Love This Location

-The Castillo offers dramatic textures and architectural elements that create stunning portrait backdrops.
-The massive coquina walls—weathered by centuries of sun, rain, and salt air—provide incredible depth and historical character.
-The star-shaped bastions at each corner offer dramatic angles, while the grassy areas surrounding the fort provide open space with the imposing walls as a backdrop.
+The Castillo offers dramatic textures that create stunning portrait backdrops.
+The coquina walls—weathered by centuries of sun, rain, and salt air—have incredible depth and character.
+Star-shaped bastions at each corner provide dramatic angles, and the grassy grounds give us open space with the imposing walls behind.

 The fort overlooks Matanzas Bay with views of the Bridge of Lions and downtown St. Augustine.
 Golden hour transforms the coquina into warm shades of orange and pink, while blue hour sessions capture the lit-up bridge and city skyline behind.
 The fort faces east, so morning light illuminates the walls beautifully for earlier sessions.